 Sly has always had a passion for food – eating food, cooking food, studying food, and most importantly, educating others about food.
 She earned her B.S. in human nutrition from CSU and her M.P.H in global health and health disparities from the Colorado School of Public Health.
 As a registered dietitian nutritionist, she has been working for CSU’s Housing & Dining Services since 2007.

 Sly knows kitchen gardens are only one piece of the puzzle to win the battle against malnutrition.
 Planting seeds in people’s hearts and minds is just as important as planting gardens.

-“The factors that influence diet are numerous and complex,” Sly says.
+“The factors that influence diet are numerous and complex,” Sly said.
 “It is never just about the food, but rather the multitude of experiences, perspectives, and abilities each person possesses.
 All those factors influence what people eat and how much.”

 During her stay in Burera, Sly held extensive group sessions aimed to empower the rural Rwandan women.
 The sessions expanded the women’s existing agricultural and nutritional knowledge, and provided them with tools and directions to move forward.
 The women also discussed the best way to strategically share the knowledge with the whole community.

 Only four months into the project, Sly was excited to find that the impacts had already gone beyond the individual participants.